Wile E. Coyote and the Road Runner

-Wile E. Coyote and the Road Runner are a duo of cartoon characters from the Looney Tunes and Merrie Melodies series of animated cartoons, first appearing in 1949 in the theatrical cartoon short Fast and Furry-ous.
-In each episode, the cunning, devious and constantly hungry coyote repeatedly attempts to catch and subsequently eat the Road Runner, but is successful in catching the Road Runner (but not eating it) on only extremely rare occasions.
-Instead of his animal instincts, the coyote uses absurdly complex contraptions (generally in the manner of Rube Goldberg) to try to catch his prey, which comically backfire, with the coyote often getting injured in slapstick fashion.
-Many of the items for these contrivances are mail-ordered from a variety of companies implied to be part of the Acme Corporation.
+Wile E. Coyote and the Road Runner are fictional cartoon characters from the Looney Tunes and Merrie Melodies series of animated cartoons, first appearing in 1949 in the theatrical short Fast and Furry-ous.
+In each film, the cunning, devious and constantly hungry coyote repeatedly attempts to catch and eat the roadrunner, but is humorously unsuccessful.
+Instead of using animal instinct, the coyote deploys absurdly complex schemes and devices to try to catch his prey.
+They comically backfire, with the coyote invariably getting injured in slapstick fashion.
+Many of the items for these contrivances are mail-ordered from the Acme Corporation and other companies.
+TV Guide included Wile E. Coyote in its 2013 list of "The 60 Nastiest Villains of All Time".